MicrosoftDocs/power-platform/power-virtual-agents/advanced-ai-features.md

 ### Topic suggestion from chat transcripts (preview)

-This feature analyzes sessions between your bot and users and gives suggestions based on unmatched user input.
+This feature analyzes sessions between your copilot and users and gives suggestions based on unmatched user input.

 [Once enabled](#enable-or-disable-generative-ai), go to **Analytics** > **Topic triggering (preview)**.
-A list of potential topics are shown with the number of times a query about this topic was made by users of the bot.
+A list of potential topics are shown with the number of times a query about this topic was made by users of the copilot.
 The top 200 suggestions are shown.

 :::image type="content" source="media/advanced-ai-features/topic-suggestions.png" alt-text="Screenshot of the Topic suggestions tile showing a list of suggestions.":::

 The topic suggestion analyzer automatically runs once every one to two hours.
 The analyzer scans all new queries made since the analyzer last ran.
 The analyzer groups together queries that don't match an existing topic and shows them in the list.
-Your bot needs at least 100 new conversations from the last time any suggestion was generated to trigger the process.
+Your copilot needs at least 100 new conversations from the last time any suggestion was generated to trigger the process.
 Suggestions with more than three user sessions are shown.

 When you select an item in the suggestion list, a topic suggestion window appears, showing the topic with some suggested trigger phrases.
-The suggested trigger phrases are based on queries made by bot users that aren't matched to an existing topic.
+The suggested trigger phrases are based on queries made by copilot users that aren't matched to an existing topic.

-You can choose to delete the entire suggested topic, for example if the topic is irrelevant to the bot, or add it to your list of topics by selecting **Add to topics**.
+You can choose to delete the entire suggested topic, for example if the topic is irrelevant to the copilot, or add it to your list of topics by selecting **Add to topics**.

 :::image type="content" source="media/advanced-ai-features/topic-editing.png" alt-text="Screenshot of the topic editing window.":::